 Eeshani doesn’t fit that profile at all.
 Those who best know her say she’s reserved and quiet around people she doesn’t know well but becomes a chatterbox once comfortable.
 When communicating, she does “zone out fast” and miss what people say to her.
-She prefers not to work in groups for class projects because she doesn’t like to speak up when other students don’t pull their own weight.
+She prefers not to work in groups for class projects because she doesn’t like to speak up when other students don’t pitch in.

 Eeshani often skipped exams and napped at home, but she wasn’t playing hooky.
 She experienced anxiety when taking in-person tests with other students.